 - 10. Prior research has also shown that the likelihood of going into remission is related to variables such as body mass index (BMI), severity of the disease, location of the disease, and prior drug use, so we would like the random assignment to distribute these variables equally between the groups as well.
 In the applet, click on the Reveal BMI? button and then use the pull-down menu to switch from the sex-of-participant variable to the BMI variable.
 The dotplot now displays the differences in average BMI between Group 1 and Group 2 for these 200 repetitions.
 In the long run, does random assignment tend to equally distribute the BMI measurements between the two groups?
-Explain. - 11.
+Describe what you observe for the BMI measurements in the two groups.
+Why might you have predicted that pattern? - 11.
 Ulcerative colitis does run in certain families.
 Because it appears heredity plays a role in the disease, suppose there is an "ulcerative colitis gene" that is related to people's ability to both get the disease and to the severity of the disease.
 We didn't know about this gene ahead of time, but if you select the Reveal gene? button and then select gene from the pull-down menu, the applet shows you this gene information for each subject and also how the proportions with the gene differ in the two groups.
 Does this variable tend to be equalized between the two groups in the long run?
-Explain.
+Describe what you observe.
+What might explain the pattern you observe?